My-projects-Files/Mark-2-Cyber-security/cyber-attacks/README.md

 - **Trust**: Threat actors establish an emotional relationship with users that can be exploited over time.
 They use this relationship to develop trust and gain personal information.

 - **Urgency**: A threat actor persuades others to respond quickly and without questioning.

+## Password Attacks
+It is an attack to access secure devices, system, network or data.

+- **Brute Force** :  A brute force attack tries every possible combination of characters until it finds the correct password.

+- **Rainbow Table** : This attack falls under the communication & network security Domain.
+A rainbow table attack is a precomputed table of hashes for a large         list of passwords.

+## Advanced AI

+It is a technique that manipulates AI like machine learning, deep learning, and automation to conduct attack More efficiently.

+## Supplychain Attack

+It targets system, application, hardware & Software to locate a vulnerabilitys, where malware can be deployed.

+As every item sold undergoes a process that involves third part, This means security breaches can occure in any point in supply chain.

+## Cryptographic attack

+Cryptographic attacks are attempts by attackers to break or bypass encryption and security algorithms in order to gain access to sensitive data like passwords, messages, or keys.

+It affects secure forms of communcation between a sendoe and intended recipient.

+- **Birthday**
+- **Collision**
+- **Downgrade**

+It also comes under communication and network security.

+# Treat actor Types

+## Advanced persistent threats (APT)
+This treat actors have significent experties accessing an organisation network without authorization.

+**Intensions** :
+  - Damage critical infrastrecture, such as power grids and natural resources.
+  - Gaining access to intellectual property, trade secrets (or) Patents.

+## Insider threats

+They abuse their authority access to obtain data that may harm an organisation.

+**Intensions** :
+  - Sabotage
+  - Corruption
+  - Espionage
+  - leaks

+## Hacktivists

+They are driven by political agenda.
+They abuse digital technology to accomplish their goals.

+**Intensions** :
+  - Demonstrations
+  - Propaganda
+  - Fame
+  - Social change campaigns

+# Hacker Types

+## Ethical Hacker :
+Authorized hacker, An ethical hacker (also known as a white-hat hacker) is a cybersecurity professional who uses hacking techniques legally and ethically to help organizations identify and fix security vulnerabilities.

+  **Goals** : Their goal is to protect systems, not exploit them.

+## Semi-Ethical Hacker :
+A semi-ethical hacker, also known as a gray hat hacker or independent security researcher, operates between legal and illegal boundaries.
+They don’t have explicit permission to test a system but don’t intend to cause harm either.

+  **Goals** : They search vulnerabilities, but dont take advantages of the system.

+## Un-Ethical Hacker :
+Unethical hackers, also known as black hat hackers, are individuals or groups who use their technical skills to gain unauthorized access to systems for personal gain, disruption, theft, or espionage.

+  **Goals** : They operate illegally and with malicious intent, unlike ethical or gray hat hackers.